 Finally we rallied and went to look for a charging cable for Scott’s phone, and some advice for my digital technical issues.
 We got Scott's cable but nada on advice for my technical issues.

-The House of Collections, one of 3 art museums, which has a collection of Icelandic art.
+Scott and I also walked to the shoreline to be sure we could find the shuttle to our ship Friday, plus we went to The House of Collections, one of 3 art museums, which has a collection of Icelandic art.
 It was an old mansion (built in 1908) repurposed so the building was equal to the art.
 I'm spoiled about art living in NYC with all of our wonderful museums.
 Our cruise ticket gives us admission to another museum tomorrow if we choose to schlep around in the rain at 52 degrees.

 Scott and I are pretty beat so we won’t do anything fabulous tonight for sure.
 Due to the time difference between Iceland and NYC I’m 4 hours off, and Scott is 7 hours off since he’s from California.
 So it’s ok in my book to take it easy.